Send to a friend

 This is why SDG 9 calls on governments to promote sustainable industrialisation and innovation by ramping up spending on R&D and increasing the number of researchers.

 The main solution to this chicken-and-egg dilemma is in national governments.
 Governments in these less developed countries should take the lead in R&D spending.
 The less developed countries must push hard for business incubators and for science and industry parks to bridge the gap between university research labs and industry.
-In addition, the UN needs to jump start R&D spending in the poorer and underdeveloped regions of the world.
-A massive and specific R&D aid programme should do the trick.

 Rather than merely broad economic development aid, we urge a specific aid programme to help universities in the region develop their research facilities and release senior faculty and staff from teaching to do full-time research.
 Junior faculty can take on the bulk of teaching.